 While crossing any border in Southeast Asia, it’s always important to have your wits about you.
 This is a prime location for scammers and pickpocketers looking to take advantage of unsuspecting tourists.
 Below are a few safety tips when crossing overland borders.

 - Do not give your passport to anyone.
-Only border officials at the desinated check points
+Only border officials at the designated checkpoints

-- If anyone approaches you to sell you something or tries to get your attnetion, respectiviely but assertivly decline and keep walking
+- If anyone approaches you to sell you something or tries to get your attention, respectively but assertively decline and keep walking

 - Under no circumstance should you let anyone take your bag or luggage.
 You’ll be expected to pay that person in order to get your bag or luggage back

-- Keep your belongs zipped and stowed away like wallets, passports and cell phones.
+- Keep your belongings zipped and stowed away like wallets, passports, and cell phones.
 Do not keep either of these items in the back pockets of your pants.

 All in all, border crossings can be a little chaotic.
 Loads of people coming and going and you’re trying to read the signs to ensure you are heading in the right direction.
 Our biggest tip is to have everything ready to go prior to you getting to the border.
 You definitely don’t want to be rummaging around and taking things out of your bag or pack to find the correct documents you are needing.